Recently I've spent some time thinking over my current iOS development approaches. I was trying to figure out how to make it more efficient.

 In other words, I'm trying to find an optimal solution for a trade-off between speed and flexibility, with fixed high quality.

 Sounds like an impossible problem.

-Long story short it can be called simply VIPER + Service Oriented Architecture.
+Long story short it could be called simply VIPER + Service Oriented Architecture.

 All the cons related to tons of boilerplate code I've managed to solve with code and file generation.
 So VIPER itself doesn't slow me down significantly.

-Except special cases, when I have complex UI, composed from several other screens, where each screen is also a VIPER module.
+Except for special cases, when I have complex UI, composed of several other screens, where each screen is also a VIPER module.

 Especially, when there are too many ways of interactions between those modules, especially including layout-related interactions.
-Those cases brings a real headache, mainly created and worsen by VIPER.
+Those cases bring a real headache, mainly created and worsened by VIPER.

-I used to love Core Data as a single solution for several problems:
+I used to love Core Data as a single solution for several things: